-Perhaps the most recognisable version of the mullet is the long and straight kind.
-For those who want to recreate Australia’s favourite ’80s style faithfully, this is the one.
+Perhaps the most recognizable version of the mullet is the long and straight kind.
+For those who want to recreate Australia’s favorite ’80s style faithfully, this is the one.
 While it can be a polarising look, the long straight mullet is flattering and low-maintenance.
 You only need to style the short front section – try wax to create texture, lift and movement – then let the extended back section hang loose and unstyled.
 Fine and thick hair types both suit this style.

 8. Platinum Blond Mullet

 Blindingly blond hair has been a massive trend for A-list men over the past few years, and it doesn’t seem to be going anywhere.
 If you’re considering the bleached look, a mullet is an equally attention-grabbing choice.
 Bringing the two together creates a cool Mod revival vibe, especially when paired with a suit.
 Because going platinum blond can leave your hair dry and brittle, make sure you use hydrating products to keep your mullet at its best.

 9. Pop Colour Mullet

 The futuristic mullet is one in a pop color like acid green, pink or turquoise.
 The cut is best styled spiky, giving it a punk edge.
 Sharp, fresh and bordering on cartoony, the pop color mullet is ideal for fashion fans that aren’t afraid to be bold.
 You’ll be the center of attention if you rock this look.
 It stands out when combined with an all-black outfit, or go for head-to-toe color for a daring take.

 The mullet goes to the next level when paired with rose gold, which is one of the hottest color trends for hair.
 A little more strawberry than copper, this hue suits those with a fair complexion and pink undertones.
 It’s a bold color that deserves a bold cut – like a mullet.
 For a truly on-trend look, team the rose gold color mullet with a high skin fade and watch heads turn.